The Disclosure Dilemma: an Inventor’s "Catch-22"

 STEP 2, MANUFACTURABILITY EVALUATION: At this stage WorkTools is engineering the product for manufacture and is in contact with numerous outside companies.
 Each company contacted by WorkTools is asked to sign a confidentiality agreement.

 STEP 3, DISCLOSURE TO PROSPECTIVE LICENSEE: By this time WorkTools will have filed at least a Provisional Patent with the US Patent and Trademark Office.
 Each company contacted by WorkTools is asked (or demands of WorkTools) to sign a confidentiality agreement.
 WorkTools believes in disclosing an idea to only one company at a time.
 This gives the first prospective licensee a real competitive advantage over others in an industry.
 WorkTools encourages a prospective licensee to invest in a WorkTools’ invention believing that the more a company invests the more likely a licensing agreement will be reached.
-WorkTools begins this process with its best or favorite prospect and only moves on to other companies if the first prospect says "no." In this manner, WorkTools feels that the threat of being ripped off is reduced.
-It’s easier for a company to agree to a reasonable licensing agreement than to fight an expensive court battle.
+WorkTools begins this process with its best or favorite prospect and only moves on to other companies, if the first prospect rejects the idea.
+In this manner, WorkTools feels that the threat of being ripped off is reduced.
+It is easier for a company to agree to a reasonable licensing agreement than to fight an expensive court battle.
 In general, WorkTools frowns upon putting an idea on the auction block and offering it to the highest bidder.

 INVENTORS SHOULD BE EXTREMELY CAREFUL ABOUT PUBLIC DISCLOSURE.
-Public disclosure of an idea can reduce or eliminate "proprietary rights" and some or all options for patent protection, especially outside of the United States.
+Public disclosure of an idea can reduce or eliminate proprietary rights and some or all options for patent protection, especially outside of the United States.
 Definitions of what constitutes public disclosure are not absolute.
 INVENTORS ARE THEREFORE ADVISED TO CONSULT WITH A PROFESSIONAL ADVISOR BEFORE MAKING ANY DISCLOSURE.
 Books such as Patent It Yourself (highly recommended) and other publications available at the Invention City Bookstore may be helpful.

 The issues of disclosure do not fade once a patent has been issued and a product is on the market.
 If a product is successful it is virtually certain that copies, knockoffs, will appear.
 Some knockoffs will be in direct violation of patents issued or pending.
 Others will be more or less legal - even though they may have been inspired by the original, patented, product.
 WorkTools has addressed the issue of direct patent violations by trying to persuade a violating company to change its design so that it is not in violation.
 This has been successful with some companies when it has been accompanied by an opinion on what, exactly, WorkTools considers its patents to cover - THIS TYPE OF DISCLOSURE IS NOT RECOMMENDED UNLESS INFORMED COUNSEL HAS BEEN SOUGHT - SPECIFIC LEGAL RIGHTS MAY BE LOST BY TAKING SUCH ACTION.
 The value of persuasion is that an expensive court battle and confusion in the marketplace may be avoided.
 Disclosure of a company’s own opinions on what a patent covers may be a necessary ingredient for persuasion to work.